Chris Draft Tackles Lung Cancer at Mount Sinai

 Launching Team Draft to Change the Face of Lung Cancer

 Before their wedding, Keasha asked Chris, "What do you think of asking our family and friends to support the fight against lung cancer instead of bringing presents?"
 His answer: "Absolutely, yes."
-"It shows her commitment, not just to herself but to how it would affect everyone else," Chris remarked.
+"It shows her commitment, not just to herself but to how it would affect everyone else," Chris said.
 "So we continue that battle since her passing and believe that if we do not educate people about lung cancer, people may not care.
 Our mission is to change the face of lung cancer.
 And doing that allows individuals to relate to the people and not just fight lung cancer, but also fight for the people and know there is hope."

 Team Draft Visits Mount Sinai to Promote Lung Cancer Awareness